-We have audited the consolidated financial statements of MLP SE and its subsidiaries (the Group), which comprise the balance sheet as at December 31, 2017, the consolidated statement of comprehensive income, consolidated statement of changes in equity and the consolidated cash flow statement for the financial year from January 1, 2017 to December 31, 2017, as well as the notes to the consolidated financial statements, including a summary of significant accounting policies.
-In addition, we have audited the joint management report of MLP SE for the financial year from January 1, 2017 to December 31, 2017.
-In accordance with the German legal requirements, we have not audited the content of the non-financial Group declaration and the corporate governance statement which are included in the section "Non-financial aspects of business activities" and "Declaration on corporate governance" of the joint management report.
+We have audited the consolidated financial statements of MLP SE and its subsidiaries (the Group) - which comprise the balance sheet as of December 31, 2019, the consolidated income statement, the consolidated statement of comprehensive income, consolidated statement of changes in equity and the consolidated cash flow statement for the financial year from January 1 to December 31, 2019 as well as the notes to the consolidated financial statements, including a summary of significant accounting policies.
+In addition, we have audited the joint management report of MLP SE for the financial year from January 1 to December 31, 2019.
+In accordance with the German legal requirements we have not audited the content of the components of the joint management report referred to the appendix to the audit opinion.

-In our opinion, on the basis of the knowledge obtained during the audit,
+In our opinion, on the basis of the knowledge obtained in the audit,

-- the accompanying consolidated financial statements comply, in all material respects, with the IFRSs as adopted by the EU, the additional requirements of German commercial law pursuant to Section 315e (1) of the German Commercial Code (HGB), and in compliance with these requirements, give a true and fair view of the assets, liabilities, and financial position of the Group as at December 31, 2017, and of its financial performance for the financial year from January 1, 2017 to December 31, 2017; and - the accompanying joint management report as a whole provides an appropriate view of the Group's position.
+- the accompanying consolidated financial statements comply, in all material respects, with the IFRSs as adopted by the EU, the additional requirements of German commercial law pursuant to Section 315e (1) of the German Commercial Code (HGB), and in compliance with these requirements, give a true and fair view of the assets, liabilities, and financial position of the Group as of December 31, 2019, and of its financial performance for the financial year from January 1 to December 31, 2019, and - the accompanying joint management report as a whole provides an appropriate view of the Group's position.
 In all material respects, this joint management report is consistent with the consolidated financial statements, complies with German legal requirements and appropriately presents the opportunities and risks of future development.
-Our opinion on the joint management report does not cover the content of the non-financial Group declaration and the corporate governance statement mentioned above.
+Our opinion on the joint management report does not cover the content of the components of the joint management report referred to in the appendix to the audit opinion.